brettvanderwerff/Flaskerizer/README.md

 ### Running the tests

-Tests have been written for StructureDirectory and WriteApp classes and status_code_to_word function:

-The Flaskerizer uses unittest for unit testing.

-You can also use [nose2](https://nose2.readthedocs.io/en/latest/) for running all the tests at once.
+You can use [nose2](https://nose2.readthedocs.io/en/latest/) for running all the tests at once.
 Run `pip install nose2`  and then in the main directory run `nose2` to run the tests.

 ## Contributors: